Venice-themed ship cruises to burgeoning China market

 But, warns Noci, "growth will also depend on what's on offer, especially how they can attract tourists from central China with innovative marketing.
 Shanghai inhabitants alone currently account for 40 per cent of Chinese cruise ship customers."

-Companies will also have to target the wealthy 25-40 year-old age group "which doesn't want just a cultural experience but a real adventure," said Noci.
+Companies will also have to target the wealthy 25-to-40-year-old age group "which doesn't want just a cultural experience but a real adventure," said Noci.

 11 KARAOKE ROOMS